Matt Hamshaw

-Matthew Thomas Hamshaw (born 1 January 1982) is an English professional footballer who is the manager of Rotherham United.
+Matthew Thomas Hamshaw (born 1 January 1982) is an English professional football coach and former player, who is currently a first team coach at Sheffield Wednesday.

 He has previously played for Sheffield Wednesday, Stockport County, Mansfield Town and Notts County.
 He usually played on the right side of midfield.
 After his playing career, Hamshaw started coaching at Rotherham United before joining Derby County as first team coach, before leaving this role in February 2025, he also had two games in as caretaker head coach of Derby County in the same month.